qbyss/douane-rebirth/README.md

 - Fixing init scripts for systemd
 - Removing the twitter part
 - Adavanced mode with ability to choose ip to allow or deny for each app
+- Ability to block or allow a program from command line

 And probably many more.